MRHan-426/SOSLAM/README.md

 ## 4. Examples

+First, prepare dataset and rename as 'input' directory.

 + **Dummy Example**: We provide a demo to visualize for debugging.
 It will shows two hand designed ellipsoid.

 ```shell